voxbone/webrtc-auth-servlet/README.md

         <init-param>
             <description>Secret key used to authenticate</description>
             <param-name>com.voxbone.webrtc.auth.secret</param-name>
-            <param-value>secret</param-value>
+            <param-value><![CDATA[secret]]></param-value>
         </init-param>
 ```

-Where username is your voxbone username and secret is the WebRTC secret password you defined for your voxbone account.
+Where username is your Voxbone username and secret is the WebRTC secret password you defined for your voxbone account.

+Please note that you shouldn't delete the <![CDATA[ ... ]]  tag as it allows you to input special character for your password.
+just replace "secret" by your actual webrtc password.
+CDATA is required to allow special character to be set within an xml file (such  like web.xml)

 Once these 2 parameters are set, simply go to the root folder of the project and start the demo via maven using:
 ```